 Sample preparation

-The sample should be centrifuged and/or filtered through a filter before it is applied to the medium.
+The sample should be centrifuged and/or filtered through a 0.45 μm filter immediately before it is applied to the medium.

 If the sample is too viscous, dilute it with binding buffer to prevent clogging the column.
-It is not necessary to filter the sample before performing batch purification.